 - See an experienced animal physiotherapist or chiropractor for a neck assessment.

-- The most important part is to get any pressure off the neck by replacing your dog’s collar with a harness that attaches in the front.
+- The most important part is to get any pressure off the neck by replacing your dog’s collar with a well fitted harness.

 - For dogs with hind feet issues, any sprinting, ball retrieving and back stressing activity should be avoided.